HTML

 <code>

-The <code> element displays its contents as a fragment of computer code.
+The <code> HTML element displays its contents styled in a fashion intended to indicate that the text is a short fragment of computer code.

 Text and structure